 If you fly quite often using Wizz Air, you should get a WIZZ Discount Club Membership and enjoy the discounts on ticket fares, purchased baggage, get access to member-only deals and extend the benefits to your travel companions.

-For existing bookings, you can contact Wizz Air at the following numbers in the respectively countries:
+For existing bookings, you can contact Wizz Air at the following numbers in the respective countries:

 United Kingdom - 0330 977 0444